linuxmint/doc-translation-guide/docs/translate_xlets.rst

     Make a pull request

 You will then be presented with a page showing the changes you propose and a button to confirm the pull request :guilabel:`Create pull request`.
-That's it.
+Now give your pull request a title, e.g. "weather\@mockturtl: update bg.po" and that's it.
 All you have to do now is wait for Linux Mint to review and merge your pull request.
 When this happens, you should recieve an email, after which you can safely delete your fork ready for the next time.
+It's always a good idea to delete your fork when you no longer need it because if you accidentally fork the same repository twice, things can get complicated.
 You can delete your fork at the bottom of the settings page.

 .. figure:: images/github_settings.png
     :width: 1004px